harding/old-docs-history-bitcoin.org/en/developer-guide.md

-Bob's signature doesn't just prove Bob controls his private key; it also makes the rest of his transaction tamper-proof so Bob can safely transmit it over the peer-to-peer network.
+Bob's signature doesn't just prove Bob controls his private key; it also makes the rest of his transaction tamper-proof so Bob can safely broadcast it over the peer-to-peer network.

 <!-- Editors: please keep "amount of bitcoins" (instead of "number of
 bitcoins") in the text below to match the text in the figure above.  -harding -->